arne-vandenbussche/python-course/programming-in-python/docs/English/h05-collections.md

 In Python, lambda functions are anonymous functions (i.e., functions without a name) that are defined using the lambda keyword.
 They are often used with functions like filter() and sort() because they allow you to write simple, concise functions without having to define a separate function using def.

 The filter() function is used to filter elements from an iterable (like a list) based on a condition.
-It takes two arguments: a function (which returns either True or False for each element) and an iterable.
+It takes two arguments:

+* a function (which returns either True or False for each element) and
+* an iterable.
 The elements for which the function returns True are included in the result.

+The result returned is an iterator, a filter object.
+You might have to convert in into a list or tuple, or whatever collection you want to use.

 A lambda function is often used with filter() to define a condition without needing a separate function.